afreenrafi/SC1015-Project/README.md

 10. Mean Motion: The mean motion of the NEO's orbit, representing the average angular velocity of the NEO along its orbit.
 11. Hazardous: A binary indicator that specifies whether the NEO is classified as hazardous or not based on its orbit and size.
 A value of "1"/True indicates that the NEO is classified as hazardous, while a value of "0"/False indicates that it is not considered hazardous.

+## Reasoning behind the classification of Low, Medium and High Impact Risks
+We generated different thresholds for the 3 levels of impact risk.
+We have added the histograms for our Impact Risk thresholds.
+Next, we used this thershold to categorise Low, Medium and High risks NEOs.

 ## Conclusion

 1. Strong correlation between Impact Risk and characteristics of NEOs